'Webs and Lairs'

 * * * * *

-That won her a smile, and the two of them went back out into the main room.
-The ‘apartment’ wasn’t really that so much as it was the third floor of a large, Victorian house.
-That made for low ceilings, lots of dormer windows, odd nooks and cubbyholes, and a general feeling of solidity and age.
+That won her a pleased smile, and after she'd extracted herself, the two of them went back out through the door.
+The ‘apartment’ wasn’t really that so much as it was the entire third floor of a large, Victorian house.
+That made for ceilings that were high in the centers of rooms and low on the sides, lots of dormer windows, a seemingly endless series of odd nooks and cubbyholes and storage spaces, and a general feeling of solidity and safety.
+Despite the age of the place, and the dimness caused by so much dark furniture, paneling, and no ceiling lights at all, everything was clean, neat, and obviously well cared for.

 “My daughter lived with me for ages, after her divorce,” Ms. Hannon said, continuing the story she’d begun earlier.
 “Of course, being a grown woman and all, she wanted her privacy, so we fixed all of this up for her; the bathroom is only ten years old; did you see the fixtures?
 Aren‘t they lovely?”
 Dawn nodded in agreement.